 Girls drew numbers to determine who would get first pick.
 We did a few different rounds: 1 through 8 pick one item, then go backwards, 8 through 1 pick 2 items, etc. Then everyone got to pick 2 things, then 2 more, and then…grab whatever you want.

 This way I think everyone got a few things that they really wanted.
-It was fun to watch them offering suggestions to each other on what might fit or look good, or how to alter something a little so that it could fit them.
+It was fun to watch them offering suggestions to each other on what might fit or look good.
+They also gave ideas on how to alter something a little so that it could fit them.

 And there you have it, a bit of what I’ve been up to lately.
 Now tell me some of your great youth activity ideas!